jananir77/vallur.github.com/_posts/2014-08-09-Serialization.markdown

 image: Serialization.png
 ---

 Serialization of objects impacts the performance of a service considerably.
-The more the system spends time on serialization the more the stress is on the CPU and more the time it takes for the client to receive a message from the server.
+The more the system spends time on serialization the more the stress is on the CPU and more the time it takes for the client to receive a message from a server.

 ![Java Serialization](/img/posts/Serialization.png)